Common Sources of Inaccurate Data in Data Entry Process

 1. Human Error

-Human error is one of the most common causes of inaccurate data entry.
-Despite best efforts, mistakes such as typographical errors, missing data, or incorrect values can easily occur, especially when employees are tired, distracted, or under pressure to meet deadlines.
+Human error is a leading cause of inaccurate data entry.
+Mistakes such as typographical errors, missing information, or incorrect values often occur, especially when employees are fatigued, distracted, or rushed.

 2. Outdated Information